 - Our project grant scheme tackles major research challenges.
-Funding is awarded for projects designed to answer a single question or a small group of related questions. - The duration of a project grant is for a maximum of three years. - There is no fixed maximum value for project grants, however, the cost of applications is usually between £100,000 and £400,000. - We're keen to receive applications from researchers working across all fields of Parkinson's research. - Funding for cohort studies is not available through this grant scheme.
-Please see our website for information on how we fund these types of studies. - Drug discovery projects with solid target validation and identified early-stage chemical leads/hit-finding campaign, or early clinical stage drug trials may be considered for funding through the Parkinson's UK Virtual Biotech Programme.
-Before making an application in this area, please contact the team on researchapplications@parkinsons.org.uk.
+Funding is awarded for projects designed to answer a single question or a small group of related questions. - The duration of a project grant is for a maximum of three years. - There is no fixed maximum value for project grants, however, the cost of applications is usually up to £400,000. - Costs for PhD studentships can be included within project grant applications. - We're keen to receive applications from researchers working across all fields of Parkinson's research. - We are looking for applications in the following areas: - to better understand the causes of Parkinson's - drug discovery at all stages of the drug discovery pipeline - cohort studies - early clinical investigations looking at biomarkers - pilot clinical trials - We will also accept small scale pilot projects in the above areas. - Applications which are non drug related, such as those focused on devices, apps, gadgets, should be submitted via the non drug approaches grant scheme. - Drug discovery projects with solid target validation and identified early-stage chemical leads/hit-finding campaign, or early clinical stage drug trials may be considered for funding through the Parkinson's UK Virtual Biotech Programme.
+Before making an application in this area, please contact the team on virtualbiotech@parkinsons.org.uk.